Arech/nntl/README.md

 * There is almost no documentation at this moment.
 You shouldn't be scared be necessity of reading code and code comments in order to undestand how to use some components.
 However, I tried to make this process easy by extensively commenting code and making it clean&clear.
 You decide if it helps and feel free to contact me if you need clarifications.

 ## Compilers Supported
 Developed and tested on MSVC2015 (update 3 at this moment) on Windows 7.
-Other modern compilers will probably require some hacks to compile.
+Other modern compilers will probably require some hacks to compile, however, I don't think these hacks would be critical.
 Please, submit your patches.

 ### How to Use NNTL
 1. Download NNTL and unpack it to some `%NNTL_ROOT%`